-Launched in 2014 in Siem Reap through a partnership between Cambodia Cycling Company and Asian Square Group, the event was created to raise both awareness and vital funds for AHC.
-With its central theme, “Cycling for Environment and Children’s Health,” the initiative has grown to symbolise community-driven support for children’s healthcare.
+Established in 2014 in Siem Reap through a partnership between Cambodia Cycling Company and Asian Square Group, the event was originally launched to raise awareness and vital funds for the Angkor Hospital for Children (AHC), based in Siem Reap.
+Under the banner “Cycling for Environment and Children’s Health,” CFC has since become a celebrated symbol of community-driven advocacy for children’s healthcare.

 AHC treats between 350 and 450 children daily, offering free medical care.
 Since its establishment in 1999, the hospital has provided care to over 2.5 million children.
 Operating costs total approximately $6 million annually, with 80% of funding sourced from international donors and the remaining 20% from within Cambodia.